Hexworks/the-cogitator/_posts/2018-06-29-the-nature-of-nothing-in-kotlin.md

 {% gist 06706a4e4b6aa1c3fffa0092482f09a6 %}

-In Kotlin however we already have a type which is returned from functions which don't declare a return type: [`Unit`](https://kotlinlang.org/docs/reference/functions.html#unit-returning-functions).
+In Kotlin, however, we already have a type which is returned from functions which don't declare a return type: [`Unit`](https://kotlinlang.org/docs/reference/functions.html#unit-returning-functions).

 {% gist 3f5a995d91b52182c281424757dfa97e %}